RxLaboratory/Ramses/src-docs/docs/components/server/install.md

 	$sessionTimeout = 1800;
 	// Max Session timeout (seconds)
 	// The client will be disconnected no matter what after this time
-	// 5 hours by default( 18000 )
+	// 12 hours by default( 43200 )
-	$cookieTimeout = 18000;
+	$cookieTimeout = 43200;

 	// This must be the server public adress, exactly as used in the clients
-	$serverAdress = "localhost/ramses";
+	$serverAddress = "localhost/ramses";

 	// This should never be changed, unless you change the key before building the official client or implementing your own client.
+	// It is used to break compatibility between some updates of the client/server framework
 	// It can be used to make sure only your own client, built by yourself, can connect to your own server.
 In this case, keep it secret!
 	// It is used to hash passwords.
-	$clientKey = "H6BuYLsW";
+	$clientKey = "drHSV2XQ";
 ```

 - `$devMode` should always be `false` unless this server is going to be used for development and tests in a development environement.
 For security reasons **do not set this to `true`** on a production server.
 - `$sqlMode` can be either `'sqlite'` or `'mysql'` depending on your choice of configuration (read above).

-The next options are only used in *MySQL* mode.
+These next options are only used in *MySQL* mode.
 Ignore them when using *SQLite*.

-!!! hint
-    You will need your database information to configure the *Ramses Server* to use it.
-If you don't know how to do that or if you've just installed your own web server [following our instructions](web-server.md), read the next section first.

 - `$sqlHost` is the url or IP of your *MySQL* server.
 If you've installed your own server locally, you can leave it to `"localhost"`.
 Don't forget the quotes!
 - `$sqlPort` is the port used by the *MySQL* server. `3306` is the default for most installations, if you need something different, your hosting provider should tell you.
 - `$sqlDBName` is the name of the specific database you have to create for *Ramses*.
 Read below to learn how to create it with *phpMyAdmin*; the procedure can be different according to your hosting provider.
 - `$sqlUser` is the name of the specific *MySQL* user you have to create for *Ramses*.
 Read below to learn how to create it with *phpMyAdmin*; the procedure can be different according to your hosting provider.
 - `$sqlpassword` is the password of the specific *MySQL* user you have to create for *Ramses*.
 Read below to learn how to create it with *phpMyAdmin*; the procedure can be different according to your hosting provider.

+And finally complete these settings too:

 - `$tablePrefix` is a prefix which will be used for the name of the database tables used by *Ramses*.
-As soon as this will be implemented, it will allow you to share a database with other instances of *Ramses* and even any other application (for example if your provider doesn't allow you to create more databases on your server).
+It allows you to share a database with other instances of *Ramses* and even any other application (for example if your provider doesn't allow you to create more databases on your server).

-!!! tip
-    If you know what you're doing, you can actually already change the table prefix, but *Ramses* will be installed using the default prefix anyway.
-That means you have to install *Ramses* with this default `ram` prefix, then rename all the tables with a new prefix, and finally change the prefix in `config.php`.

 - `$sessionTimeout` is the time, in seconds, before an idle client is disconnected.
 - `$cookieTimeout` is the time, in seconds, before a client is disconnected, no matter what.
 - `$serverAddress` must be the public address of the server, exactly as it is set in all clients.